 If a person is under the influence of drugs or intoxicated, he or she is incapable of giving consent.
 If sexual intercourse occurs while you are aware of your partner’s intoxication, it will work against you if you are accused of rape.
 In a court case, it is the defendant’s responsibility to show evidence against the accusation.

-At The Koffel Law Firm, we believe that everyone is innocent until proven guilty.
+At Koffel Brininger Nesbitt, we believe that everyone is innocent until proven guilty.
 In matters of sex, it is important to be aware of what consent is and how to determine it.
 Everyone has a right to due process.
 If you have been accused of rape or sexual assault, contact our Ohio sex crime attorneys today.
 We will review your story and help you build a case.